-- A non-creepy version in Kuragehime.
+- A non-creepy version in Princess Jellyfish.
 One of the reasons why Kuranosuke dresses in women's clothing is so the memory of his mother will live on.

 - In Tengen Toppa Gurren Lagann, shortly after Kamina's death, Simon attempts a Dead Person Impersonation before eventually realizing the significance of Kamina's "Believe in yourself" last words and becoming more self-confident.
 When they grew up, Simon heavily adopted Kamina's manner of thinking, though tempered with more sanity and intelligence.
 In the final arc, Simon's outfit even looks like Kamina, with both of them going shirtless and wearing a Badass Longcoat / Badass Cape.

 - Following her brothers death, Teana from Lyrical Nanoha made it her life goal to become an enforcer, just like he wanted to, using the skills that he taught her.
 While she did eventually accomplish this goal, Nanoha and Signum had to knock some sense into her first.

 - Inverted, then played straight in the DCU by the Crimson Fox.

 - The inversion: Upon gaining their superpowers, identical twins Constance and Vivian D'aramis, co-owners of a Parisian perfume company, arranged to fake Constance's death, so each of them could go back and forth playing Vivian and the Crimson Fox.